berangerthomas/StellaScript/README.md

 #### Multi-speaker processing

 1. The entire file is first diarized to identify all speaker turns, producing numerous small segments (typically 2-10 seconds each, corresponding to individual utterances).
-2. These segments are then intelligently regrouped into larger chunks of 60-120 seconds while preserving:
+2. These segments are then regrouped into larger chunks of 60-120 seconds while preserving:
    - Speaker boundaries (segments from different speakers are not merged)
    - Natural conversation breaks (silence gaps > 0.5s are respected)
    - Temporal coherence (consecutive segments from the same speaker are merged if separated by < 5s)